-Intensification includes redevelopment, infilling, and expansion or conversion of existing buildings, including the establishment of second residential units.
+Intensification includes redevelopment, infilling, and expansion or conversion of existing buildings, including the establishment of Additional Residential Units.
 The efficient use of land and services is encouraged through increased intensification within the existing boundaries of settlement areas.
-The design of residential development within already established areas, including intensification, shall be considerate and sensitive to the character of that neighbourhood.
-The appearance and location of buildings and structures in new developments should incorporate design features which complement existing properties in the immediate area.
+The design of residential development within already established areas, including intensification, shall be considerate and sensitive to the character of that neighbourhood and demonstrate compliance with the County's Residential Intensification Guideline.
+(As amended by OPA #13)